Data4Democracy/town-council/council_crawler/readme.md

 ### Database Setup: & Example Usage
-If activated `CreateEventPipeline` and `StageDocumentLinkPipeline` will automatically create a sqlite database for testing purposes.
+If `CreateEventPipeline` and `StageDocumentLinkPipeline` are activated this process will automatically create a sqlite database for testing purposes.

 Run your cralwer Ex: `scrapy crawl belmont` (Make sure you the `CreateEventPipeline'` & `'StageDocumentLinkPipeline'` pipelines are active in the `settings.py` file)

-Your spider output should be stored in the local database called `test_sqlite.sqlite` (if you used default settings)
+Your spider output should be stored in the local database called `test_db.sqlite` (if you used default settings)

 To explore the data you can use the sqlite3 CLI by typing `sqlite3` hit enter then `.open test_sqlite.sqlite` (or whatever your db name is).
 If you prefer, there are many GUI options as well like this [firefox Add-On](https://addons.mozilla.org/en-US/firefox/addon/sqlite-manager/)

+`event_stage` table will have all the events

+`url_stage` should have all the document urls

 ### Additional settings